 With coronavirus causing widespread panic, many of us are turning to books as a way of educating ourselves about pandemics – and, perhaps ironically, a way of finding some kind of comfort.
 The best pandemic books can help us wrap our heads around a concept that may seem too complex and frightening to process.
 Moreover, crawling under the covers with accounts of epidemics that span across eras can somehow help us feel less alone.

-So, to help you face this moment, here are the 12 best ‘pandemic’ books of all time, ranging from the nonfiction historical reports to fiction novels:
+So, to help you face this moment, here are the 12 best ‘pandemic’ books – or best books about pandemics of all time – ranging from the nonfiction historical reports to fiction novels:

 BEST PANDEMIC BOOKS: FICTION

 A classic of twentieth-century literature, Camus’ masterpiece tells the story of, obviously, a plague, a fictional outbreak sweeping the Algarian “French Prefecture” of Oran in 1940.
 The novel is believed to be based on the events following the cholera epidemic that in 1849, right after French colonization, resulted in the death of a large percentage of Oran’s population.

 Through the plot, Camus is able to create a metaphorical image of the world wrestling with evil, and explore philosophical questions on the humankind and on the many ways in which we confront death.
 The Plague is a highly significant novel with plenty of things to keep you thinking far past its last page.

 Thanks to a computer error inside a biological testing facility, a patient escapes unknowingly carrying a lethal weapon: a bio-engineered strain of super-flu capable of wiping out the entire world’s population in less than a month.
 And yet, the destruction of humanity is only the beginning of the nightmare the main characters face.
 There’s a little bit of everything: horror, political intrigue, war, chaos, and the vilest of our human tendencies.